Find out more about how we, NHS Gloucestershire Integrated Care Board (NHS Gloucestershire), use your information:

 Email:

-We are committed to protecting your privacy and will only process personal confidential data lawfully and in accordance with data protection and privacy law including the General Data Protection Regulation (GDPR), the Data Protection Act (DPA) 2018, the Human Rights Act 1998, the Health and Social Care (Safety and Quality) Act 2015, and the common law duty of confidentiality.
+We are committed to protecting your privacy and will only process personal confidential data lawfully and in accordance with data protection and privacy law including the UK General Data Protection Regulation (UKGDPR), the Data Protection Act (DPA) 2018, the Human Rights Act 1998, the Health and Social Care (Safety and Quality) Act 2015, and the common law duty of confidentiality.

-NHS Gloucestershire Integrated Care Board is a Data Controller as defined in GDPR.
+NHS Gloucestershire Integrated Care Board is a Data Controller as defined in UKGDPR.
 We are legally responsible for ensuring that all personal information that we hold and use is done so in compliance with the law.

 The Data Protection (Charges and Information) Regulations 2018 requires every organisation that processes personal information to pay a fee to the Information Commissioner’s Office (ICO), unless they are exempt.
 Our ICO Register number is ZA020869 and our entry can be found in the Data Protection Register of Fee Payers on the Information Commissioner’s Office website.